Greg-R/qsd2/README.md

 Gerber files for PCB fabrication are included in the gerbers folder.
 A PDF of the schematic (qsd2.pdf) is included for quick viewing of the circuit design.

+Please note that the components used in this design increase the cost compared to the original design.
+However, the board is easier to build.
+A link to a public Digikey BOM is included so that the prospective builder can evaluate the cost before proceeding.

 ## Divide-by-2 versus Divide-by-4

 The original QSD uses a divide-by-4 quadrature LO generator circuit.
 This is a robust